microchip-pic-avr-examples/pic18f57q43-hysteresis-adcc-mplab-mcc/README.md

 | RF1      | UART RX (unused, but reserved)
 | RF3      | LED0

+Note: RF0, RF1, and RF3 are built-in to the Curiosity Nano Development Kit.

 ### Potentiometer Wiring

 The potentiometer is used as a voltage divider to provide a variable input source for demonstration purposes.
 To setup, connect one end of the potentiometer to the microcontroller's V<sub>DD</sub> and the other end to V<sub>SS</sub>.
 Connect the tap of the potentiometer to pin RA0.
 The diagram below illustrates this wiring.